ory/docs/docs/hydra/oauth2.md

 Again, please be aware that you must know how OAuth 2.0 and OpenID Connect work.
 This documentation will not teach you how these protocols work.

-### Glossary
+### Terminology

-Before we get into the gritty details of how everything fits together, let's get some terminologies out of the way.
-You will find these terminologies scattered across the OAuth2 and OpenID Connect ecosystem.
+To read more natural, this guide uses simpler terminologies like _user_ instead of _resource owner_.
+Here is a full list of terms.

-We decided, for this guide, to use simpler and easier to use terminologies like, for example, _user_ instead of _resource owner_.
-If you are familiar with OAuth2 details, you will find it easier to navigate these docs if you have read the glossary.
+1. A **resource owner** is the user account who authorizes an external application to access their account.
+This access is limited (scoped) to particular actions (the granted "scopes" like read photos or write messages).

-1. The **resource owner** is the user who authorizes an application to access their account.
-The application's access to the user's account is limited to the "scope" of the authorization granted (e.g. read or write access).
-We will refer to the resource owner as a _user_ or _end user_ on this page.
+   This guide refers to resource owners as _users_ or _end users_.
-2. The **OAuth 2.0 Authorization Server** implements the OAuth 2.0 protocol (and optionally OpenID Connect) and serves endpoints such as `/oauth2/auth` or `/oauth2/token`.
+2. The **OAuth 2.0 Authorization Server** implements the OAuth 2.0 protocol (and optionally OpenID Connect).
 In our case, this is **ORY Hydra**.
-3. The **resource provider** is a service that - well - provides resources.
+3. The **resource provider** is the service that hosts (provides) the resources.
-   These resources (e.g. a blog article, printer, todo list) are owned by a resource owner (user) mentioned above.
+   These resources (e.g. blog articles, printers, todo lists) are owned by a resource owner (user) mentioned above.
-4. The **OAuth 2.0 Client** is the _application_ that wants access to a resource owner's resources (a.k.a. get write access to a user's images).
-Such a client can ask the authorization server to issue an access token on a resource owner's behalf.
-Typically, the authorization server will ask the user if he/she "is ok with" giving that application e.g. write access to personal images.
+4. The **OAuth 2.0 Client** is the _external application_ that wants to access a resource owner's resources (read a user's images).
+To do that, it asks the OAuth 2.0 Authorization Server for an access token in a resource owner's behalf.
+The authorization server will ask the user if he/she "is ok with" giving that external application e.g. write access to personal images.
-5. The **Identity Provider** is a service ("application"/"website") with a login interface.
-An identity provider typically allows users to register as well and might also have an administrative interface in order to manage the identities (delete user, ban user, create user, ...).
+5. The **Identity Provider** is a service that allows users to register accounts, log in, etc.
 6. **User Agent** is usually a browser.
-7. **OpenID Connect** is a protocol built on top of OAuth 2.0 which is capable of federating authentication.
+7. **OpenID Connect** is a protocol built on top of OAuth 2.0 for just authentication (instead of authorizing access to resources).

 A typical OAuth 2.0 flow looks as follows:

-1. A developer registers an OAuth 2.0 Client at the Authorization Server (ORY Hydra) with the intention of obtaining information on behalf of a user.
+1. A developer registers an OAuth 2.0 Client (external application with the Authorization Server (ORY Hydra) the intention to obtain information on behalf of a user.
 2. The application UI asks the user to authorize the application to access information/data on his/her behalf.
 3. The user is redirected to the Authorization Server.